Haddington

-The Royal Burgh of Haddington (Haidintoun, Baile Adainn) is a town in East Lothian, Scotland.
-It is the main administrative, cultural and geographical centre for East Lothian.
+Haddington (Haidintoun, Baile Adainn) is a historic market town in East Lothian, Scotland.
 It lies about 17 mi east of Edinburgh.
 The name Haddington is Anglo-Saxon, dating from the sixth or seventh century AD when the area was incorporated into the Kingdom of Bernicia.
-The town, like the rest of the Lothian region, was ceded by King Edgar of England and became part of Scotland in the tenth century.
-Haddington received Burgh status, one of the earliest to do so, during the reign of David I (1124–1153), giving it trading rights which encouraged its growth into a market town.
+The town, like the rest of the Lothian region, was ceded by Edgar, King of England and became part of Scotland in the tenth century.
+During the reign of David I (1124–1153) Haddington received burgh status, becoming the Royal Burgh of Haddington; one of the earliest settlements to receive the status.
+This endowed Haddington with trading rights which encouraged its growth into a market town.

-Today, Haddington is a small town with a population of about 10,000 people, but during the High Middle Ages it was the fourth-biggest town in Scotland (after Aberdeen, Roxburgh and Edinburgh).
-In the middle of the town is the Haddington Town House, completed in 1745 based on a plan by William Adam.
+During the High Middle Ages, it was the fourth-biggest town in Scotland (after Aberdeen, Roxburgh and Edinburgh).
+In the centre of the town is the Town House, completed in 1745 based on a plan by William Adam.
 When first built, it contained markets on the ground floor, and an assembly hall on the first floor to which improvements were made in 1788, and a spire was added in 1831.
-Nearby is the corn exchange (1854) and the county courthouse (1833).
-Other notable nearby sites include: the Jane Welsh Carlyle House; Mitchell's Close; and a building on the High Street that was the birthplace of the author and government reformer Samuel Smiles and is marked by a commemorative plaque.
+Other notable buildings include the Corn Exchange (1854) and the County Courthouse (1833).
+Notable sites of interest include the Jane Welsh Carlyle House; Mitchell's Close; and a building on the High Street that was the birthplace of the author and government reformer Samuel Smiles and is marked by a commemorative plaque.
 John Knox was probably born in Haddington and Knox Academy, the local high school, is named after him.

+Haddington had a population of 11,354 inhabitants in 2022.
+It is the main administrative, cultural and geographical centre for East Lothian.